pitt-cic/phi-deidentification/README.md

 # Costs

-The following costs are estimated based on AWS pricing as of Feburary 2026, and assuming each medical note is around 1000 tokens.
+The following costs are estimated based on AWS pricing as of February 2026.
 Actual costs will vary based on AWS region, note volume, note length, and model usage.

 ## Estimated Monthly Recurring Costs